volesen/orm-db-benchmark/README.md

 ## Conclusion
 - Generally, it can be observed that serializing a bigger amount of objects does not change the serialization time significantly.<sup id="a2">[2](#f2)</sup> The database and interactions could therefore be the bottleneck - not the rest of the REST stack.
-- In terms of choosing a REST stack for an API, some consideration has to be made when using MongoDB, wheter to use embedding or referencing for relationships, as embedding is more performant.
+- In terms of choosing a REST stack for an API, some consideration has to be made when using MongoDB, wheter to use embedding or referencing for relationshipss.
 - Suprisingly, the results indicate that Peewee is the more performant than SQLAlchemy in this context.